inUtil-Labs/whinself-n8n/README.md

 1. Verify all three files are present in `.n8n/custom/Whinself/`
 2. Check file permissions (should be readable by n8n)
 3. Make sure you've restarted n8n after adding the files
+4. If the icon doesn't appear, verify that `whinself.ico` is in the correct location

 ## Development